You can grab the latest source code tar file, its gpg signature, and other related files in a variety of ways:

 RPMs patched with ACL support from Matt McCutchen.

 cwRsync is a packaging of rsync for MS Windows.

 The rsync development tree is publicly available by various methods so that you can try out the latest changes and give feedback to the developers.

-Note: Since the source repository is a work in progress it may, at times, not compile or fail in various ways, though it is usually pretty good.
+Note: Since the "HEAD" source is a work in progress it may not compile, or may fail in various ways, though it's usually pretty good.

-Anyone can browse the development history through gitweb.
+You can also browse the development history through cvsweb.